dolevoper/int-fullstack-june-23/module-III/class-036-18-12-2023/home-project.md

    - After success manually update the DOM
    - Don't inline the code - use js files from the public folder

+Pay attention to:

+- Body of requests is now JSON, so you should use the correct middleware from body parser
+- In the server - instead of `res.render` and `res.redirect` you should use `res.send` to return JSON or a combination of `res.status` and `res.end`

 Bonuses:

 1. Show loading state while AJAX is happening